arin2002/BitVibe-Crypto-Web-App/README.md

 - HTML, CSS, JavaScript
 - React.js
-- Redux
+- React Redux and Toolkit
-- [API Name and Version] - For fetching cryptocurrency data and news
+- [Coinranking API] - For fetching cryptocurrency data and news

 ## 📚 What I Learned